hudson-and-thames/arbitragelab/docs/source/copula_approach/partner_selection.rst

 Traditional Approach
 ####################

-As baseline approach, the high dimensional relation between the four stocks is approximated by their pairwise bi-variate correlations via Spearman’s :math:`\rho`.
+As a baseline approach, the high dimensional relation between the four stocks is approximated by their pairwise bi-variate correlations via Spearman’s :math:`\rho`.
 We used ranked returns data for this approach.
 In addition to the robustness obtained by rank transformation, it allows to capture non-linearities in the data to a certain degree.